awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 ### Access variables directly<a name="access-variables"></a>

- If you access the variables directly, you can use them in contact flow blocks, but they are not included in contact trace records \(CTR\)\.
+ If you access the variables directly, you can use them in contact flow blocks, but they are not included in contact records\.
 To access these variables directly in a contact flow block, add the block after the **Invoke AWS Lambda function** block, and then reference the attributes as shown in the following example:

 ```
 Name - $.External.Name